2 June - 8 August 2014

 In addition to the six NSF REU interns, LUMCON typically supports additional undergraduate interns through a variety of other funding sources.
 Prospective students are encouraged to contact faculty members directly to see what additional opportunities they may have available this summer.
 Each summer, the LUMCON University Education program offers several undergraduate/graduate level field courses.
 REU participants will have plenty of opportunities to interact with these other students as well as graduate students and visiting scientists in residence over the summer providing an even richer REU experience.

 REU program research areas vary year to year, but include Gulf Oil Spill impacts, benthic ecology, biogeochemistry, coastal geology, coastal hypoxia, coral reef biology, ecosystem ecology, fisheries and aquaculture, phytoplankton ecology, and wetland science.
-Please see the 2013 LUMCON REU Mentors and Project Opportunities webpage for a list of this year's mentors.
-You should also check out 2011 or 2012 REU student projects.
+Please see the 2014 LUMCON REU Mentors and Project Opportunities webpage for a list of this year's mentors.
+You should also check out 2011, 2012 or 2013 REU student projects.

 Stipends and Other Financial SupportInterns pay no facility fees or tuition charges and receive:

 How to Apply

 About LUMCONThe Louisiana Universities Marine Consortium (LUMCON), located in Cocodrie, LA, was formed in 1979 to coordinate and stimulate Louisiana's activities in marine research and education and is situated within a dynamic coastal habitat that inspires a myriad of research questions along a freshwater to saltwater continuum.
 Participants in the REU program will have the opportunity to examine the impacts of environmental changes on a diversity of ecosystems first hand as a result of LUMCON's unique location: in the upper end of one of Louisiana's larger estuaries (Terrebonne-Timbalier Bay), in the heart of coastal Louisiana's expansive marshlands, close to and between two major rivers (the Mississippi and Atchafalaya) that dictate the coastal ecosystems morphology, processes and functions, north of a productive coastal ocean, and close to the remainder of the Gulf of Mexico (as the ship steams) including its deepest parts.
 The LUMCON Marine Center houses state-of-the-art oceanographic instrumentation and analytical facilities, a fleet of coastal and oceanographic research vessels, the leading marine science library in Louisiana, and sits within an ongoing evolution of coastal habitats, a new delta and a degrading delta, large areas of coastal erosion and wetland degradation, a hurricane-impacted landscape, opportunities and challenges for coastal restoration and flood control, a changing coastal ocean ecosystem, abundant living resources, a fishing/transportation/oil and gas production nexus, and a unique social and cultural milieu.

 LUMCON faculty and their research teams focus on a variety of related research themes across these diverse habitats, including river/ocean interactions, coastal productivity, delta formation and degradation, human and environmental impacts (including the immediate and long-term impacts of the recent Deepwater Horizon Oil Spill), and organismal ecology.
 LUMCON's setting combined with expertise of the faculty and mentor pool provide a unique opportunity for REU students to participate in a scientific research and professional mentoring program that interfaces fundamental research questions in dynamic coastal ecosystems to science-based policy and management activities.